jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 1. Reduce the severity of vulnerailities:

   a.
-Low severity
+Little severe

   b.
 Very frequent

 1. Increases the severity of vulnerabilities:

   a.
-High severity
+Highly severe

   b.
 Infrequent

 1. Allows:

   a.
 Analysis aggregated into a single data set.

   b.
 No arbitrary ranges.

   c.
 Reality alined **priorization**.

 ## Adjustment by Severity: Equivalences

 ![cvss-table.png](https://res.cloudinary.com/fluid-attacks/image/upload/v1627330928/docs/about/faq/cvss-table_dzfa1h.png)

 1. The table shows that
   vulnerability 10 (row) equals
   262,144 vulnerabilities 1 (column).
 1. A vulnerability 5 (row)
   equals 16 times the severity
   of a vulnerability 4 (column).